-In the Management Board's opinion the Group is in an excellent financial situation, has a very good capital structure enabling the realization of long-term strategic objectives, owns land available for future projects located in prime locations and has a highly qualified management team.
-All these factors, plus an increase in the macroeconomic indicators in the Polish economy should positively affect the realization of the long-term strategic objectives of the MLP Group.
+According to the Management Board, the Group has a great financial standing.
+We have a very strong capital structure allowing us to execute long-term strategic objectives, including our own land bank located in attractive locations and highly qualified managerial staff.
+All of the above factors coupled with improvement of macroeconomic ratios in the Polish economy should contribute positively to the achievement of the MLP Group's long-term strategic objectives.

-We would like to thank all our shareholders for their continuing support and confidence.
-We will do our best for effective and consistent realization of our strategy, reaching the best financial results and constant growth of the MLP Group S.A.
-Capital Group.
+We would like to thank all of our shareholders for their unfailing support and trust.
+We will make every effort to perform our strategy effectively and consistently, achieve the best possible financial results and steadily increase the value of the MLP Group S.A.
+Group.

-Radosław T. Krochta General Director President of the Management Board
+Radosław T. Krochta CEO